Menu Display

 Remuneration and policy objectives

-Finally, the Policy has been defined in such a way as to align the interests of the Management (understood as the Executive Directors as well as other employees with managerial qualifications) - and, more generally, of the staff - with those of the shareholders, pursuing the priority objective of creating sustainable success for the Company in the medium-long term, through consolidation of the link between remuneration and performance, both on the individual and Group level.
+Lastly, the policy has been defined in such a way as to align the interests of management (understood as the Executive Directors, as well as other employees with managerial qualifications) – and, more generally, of personnel – with those of shareholders, pursuing the priority objective of creating the sustainable success of the Company in the medium-long term, by consolidating the link between remuneration and performance, both on the individual and Group level.

-The Group’s Remuneration Policy has been defined in order to ensure the following objectives:
+The remuneration policy adopted by the Group is, in particular, defined in order to guarantee the following objectives:

-• achieving sustainable and stable results in the short and medium-long term;
+• achieving sustainable and stable success in the short and medium-long term;

-• attracting, retaining and motivating employees who hold positions that are strategic in terms of governance and business;
+• attracting, engaging and motivating people who hold positions with strategic responsibilities for governance and business;

-• promoting the corporate mission and values, also in terms of sustainability, devoting special attention to ESG issues, in line with the Hera Group’s sustainability report.
+• promoting the corporate mission and values, including in terms of sustainability and equity, dedicating special attention to ESG issues, in line with the Hera Group’s sustainability reporting.

 Governance Model

-The bodies and persons involved in the preparation and approval of the Hera Spa report on the Remuneration Policy, as well as the bodies or individuals responsible for the correct implementation of this policy, are summarised below:
+The following is a summary of the bodies and subjects involved in the preparation, approval and possible revision of the Hera Spa remuneration policy, as well as the bodies or subjects responsible for the correct implementation of this policy:

 ENTITY IN CHARGE RESPONSIBILITIES / ACTIVITIES